 If the climate conditions are unfavorable for all $t<t_4$, that is, $p_1(t)<p_3(t)$ for all $t \in [0,t_4)$, then the first period of time is only the storage of allocated photosynthate (this is hardly possible because a seed has a possibility to stay this period in dormancy).
 If it is not the case, then there exist some moments $t_6,\ t_5$, $t_6<t_5<t_4$, such that $p_1$ is decreasing on $[t_6,t_5]$ and $p_1(t_6)=p_3(t_6)$.

-We separate the period $(t_5,t_4)$, which we call period 3.1 (when the climate conditions are disadvantageous and all the allocated material is stored), and time-span $(t_6,t_5)$ called period 3.2 (when the climate conditions are kindly, but all the allocated material is anyway stored "preparation to the unfavorable climate conditions").
+We separate the period $(t_5,t_4)$, which we call period $S.1$ (when the climate conditions are disadvantageous and all the allocated material is stored), and time-span $(t_6,t_5)$ called period S.2 (when the climate conditions are kindly, but all the allocated material is anyway stored for a preparation to the unfavorable climate conditions).

 Both reproductive and vegetative periods can precede to the storage period.
 It depends on the climate conditions and values of $x^0$.
-More precisely, from \eqref{ZeitGleichung}, \eqref{Hamiltonian2} and \eqref{P-RandBedingungen_Anf} we have: